CIS-UH/semester-project-Mjkhan9/weekly-logs/Week-05.md

 Weekly Update

-1 - Defined team roles with fictional names and percentage allocations
+1 - Defined team roles with names and percentage allocations

 2 - Created a RACI matrix showing responsibilities for major project tasks